Letter F is for the Feeling Balloon and fear of things that grow toward you.

 I’m not saying it’s impossible to love without having it returned.
 I’m merely relaying my personal experience: to me, love by virtue of its nature is reciprocal.
 So no, it’s never happened that I held someone in my esteem that I didn’t feel held me in their esteem.

-But what does it mean to feel something, as opposed to know it?
+But what does it mean to feel something, as opposed to knowing it?

 Depending on your degree of skepticism, you may or may not give credence to feelings or intuition.
 Some say that intuition, and supposed accurate readings of tarot cards or tea leaves have to do with subconscious deductions based on clues and triggers.
 For example, you may come across someone new whose reactions and behavior you can predict.
-It would be likely that they have a similar psychology to someone you knew in the past but don’t consciously recall.
+That could likely be due to them having a similar psychology to someone you knew in the past but don’t consciously recall.
 In the same way, during a psychic reading, the reader is said to pick up on a person’s lifestyle and mental state based on body language and myriad other physical and communicational clues.

 In short, being “intuitive” might simply mean the subconscious processing of stored information gathered from previous experiences, and not be actually at odds with reason.